lsst/pipelines_lsst_io/install/lsstinstall.rst

       curl -sSL https://raw.githubusercontent.com/lsst/shebangtron/main/shebangtron | python
       setup lsst_distrib

-If prebuilt binaries are available for your platform (and you did not specify the :option:`-B <lsstinstall -B>` argument to the :command:`lsstinstall` command) the installation should take roughly 10 minutes.
+If prebuilt binaries are available for your platform (and you did not specify the :option:`-B` argument to the :command:`lsstinstall` command) the installation should take roughly 10 minutes.
 Otherwise, the installation falls back to a source build that can take two hours, depending on the top-level package and your machine's performance.
 See :ref:`lsstinstall-find-binaries`.